 The Department also provides staff assistance to the Planning Commission and Historic Preservation Commission.
 Visit the Boards and Commissions page for details.

-View the status of Pending Rezoning, Annexation, Variance, and Land Use Applications under the Pending Applications section in the Document Center.
+View the status of Pending Rezoning, Annexation, Variance, and Land Use Applications under the Pending Zoning Applications section under Planning & Zoning in the Document Center.